Chanakya-dev/Notes/Git-Interview.md

 # 50 Git Interview Questions and Answers

-Here are 50 interview questions based on Git, along with detailed answers:

 1. **What is Git?**
    - Git is a distributed version control system that allows developers to track changes in their codebase, collaborate with others, and manage different versions of their project.